touchlab/KMMBridge/website/docs/DEFAULT_GITHUB_FLOW.md

 `githubReleaseArtifacts()` is mandatory for this flow.
 Without that, files will not be published anywhere (there are other publishing options available).

 `githubReleaseVersions()` is highly recommended.
-This will use Github releases for release tracking and incrementing.
+This will use GitHub releases for release tracking and incrementing.
 You can use a different version manager, but you need to configure one.
 See: [Version Managers](general/CONFIGURATION_OVERVIEW.md#version-managers) for more detail.

 `spm()` only needs to be added if you want to support SPM.
 The parameter points at the root directory of your repo.
 In this case, we have the KMP module in a folder under the repo, so the repo root is one level up.
 This is where your `Package.swift` file should be stored.

 Note: this config is only for SPM publishing.
 To understand how to integrate an SPM build into Xcode, and how to locally build and test Kotlin changes, see [IOS_SPM](spm/01_IOS_SPM.md).

-`cocoapods("[some git repo].git")` is only needed if you plan to publish for Cocoapods.
+`cocoapods("[some git repo].git")` is only needed if you plan to publish for CocoaPods.
 You will need the spec repo mentioned above, properly configured for deployment.
 See  [COCOAPODS_GITHUB_PODSPEC](cocoapods/03_COCOAPODS_GITHUB_PODSPEC.md) for details on getting the podspec repo configured.

 `versionPrefix` is not technically necessary but highly encouraged.
 As you publish builds, the semantic version number will be incremented and appended onto the prefix.
 So, in the example above, the first version would be `0.3.0`, next `0.3.1`, and so on.

-### 3 Add the Github Actions workflow call
+### 3 Add the GitHub Actions workflow call

 At the top of your project, if it does not already exist, add the folders `.github/workflows`.
 Add a file called `kmmbridgepnblish.yml` there, and copy the following into it.